 Training

 Great Pyrenees can be a little challenging to train.
-They were bred to be very independent and don’t always immediately follow commands.
-Great Pyrenees will do best with experienced dog owners who know how to train a dog.
-You can also consider signing your dog up for an obedience training class.
+They were bred to be very independent and don’t always follow commands immediately.
+The Great Pyrenees will do best with experienced dog owners who know how to train a dog.
+You can also consider enrolling your dog in an obedience training class.

 Exercise